sandstone-mc/sandstone-documentation/docs/features/commands.md

 * The command/subcommand has several subcommands, like `effect give|clear`.
 To access a subcommand, access it as a property: `effect.give` or `effect.clear`

 * The command/subcommand has no subcommands.
 It directly has argument, like `enchant`.
-To specify the arguments, call it as a normal function: `enchant("@a", "minecraft:sharpness")`
+To specify the arguments, call it as a normal function: `enchant('@a', 'minecraft:sharpness')`

 A command can have multiple subcommands, which all have arguments: `effect.give('@a', 'minecraft:speed', 30, 2)` or `effect.clear('@a', 'minecraft:night_vision')`.